 But lately, thanks to the evolution of technology, more and more companies started to deliver these SSD laptops at much more affordable prices.

 In the end, even 128GB of SSD storage could be right depending on what you need your laptop to do.

-Without further ado, here are the best cheap SSD laptops of 2020, listed from the cheapest to the most expensive at the moment of writing:
+Without further ado, here are the best cheap SSD laptops of 2021, listed from the cheapest to the most expensive at the moment of writing: